wkarey89/Karey_Sample_Comp_Projects_Financial_Modeling_and_Technical_Skills/README.md

 # 🧾 Compensation Program Portfolio – Karey Wong

-Welcome to my GitHub portfolio, showcasing practical tools and templates to support strategic compensation planning, pay governance, market benchmarking, and equity design.
-Each resource demonstrates my capabilities in financial modeling, incentive plan design, data analytics, and scalable HR systems.
-This collection is built for HR, Compensation, and Total Rewards professionals looking to implement best-in-class, data-driven compensation strategies.
+Welcome to my GitHub portfolio, a curated collection of real-world compensation tools and templates I’ve designed to support enterprise-level pay strategy.
+These work samples reflect my ability to lead compensation planning across job architecture, benchmarking, governance, compliance, equity design, and pay-for-performance frameworks.
+From building global salary structures and incentive plans to automating compensation cycles in HR systems like Workday, each resource demonstrates my strengths in financial modeling, stakeholder education, data analytics, and strategic communication.
+This portfolio is built for HR and Total Rewards leaders seeking scalable, compliant, and business-aligned compensation solutions

 ---